Obum Obum, Queensland: Geography

 The creeks that rise in the locality contribute ultimately to the Bremer River, which is a tributary of the Brisbane River which flows into Moreton Bay.

-The predominant land use is grazing with some cropping.
+The predominant land use is grazing with some crop growing.

 History

 Obum Obum Provisional School opened on 24 January 1899.
 It became Obum Obum State School on 1 January 1909.
-It closed in 1946.
+It closed in 1946 and its students were transferred to Engelsburg State School in Kalbar (later renamed Kalbar State School).
+It was at 210 Roberts Road (corner of Obum Obum Road, 27.91268°S 152.65588°E).